-Central Pacific Bank was founded in 1954 to help immigrants build a safe life.
-Their mission may look different today, but they have the same values.
-Central Pacific Bank helps communities, families, and small businesses with their financial needs.
+Central Pacific Bank was founded in 1954 to provide Japanese-American immigrants with access to financial products and services.
+While its mission may look different today, the bank still has the same values, helping communities, families, and small businesses with their financial needs.

-- Pays some of the highest CD rates in Hawaii
+- Some of the highest CD rates in Hawaii

 4. Hawaii National Bank

-Hawaii National Bank is a locally owned and managed bank with 11 branches, and they’ve adopted today’s latest technology to provide customers with the banking services they need in today’s society.
+Today, the bank is locally owned and managed with 10 branches, and it’s adopted technology to provide customers with streamlined banking services on the go.

 5. First Hawaiian Bank

 First Hawaiian Bank is the oldest and largest bank in Hawaii.
-They offer services for personal and business banking, including corporations.
-First Hawaiian bank originated in 1858 and has since grown to offer many banking products, from deposit products to investment services.
+It offers services for personal and business banking, including corporations.
+First Hawaiian bank originated in 1858 and has grown to offer many banking products, from deposit accounts to investment services.

 - Most fees are low or can be waived